rejuvyesh/homepage/aboutme.md

 This Site
 ---------

-I chose Hakyll as my static site generator, as it's quite similar in terms of configuration to [Xmonad](http://xmonad.org), my window manger.
+I chose Hakyll as my static site generator, as it's quite similar, in terms of configuration, to [Xmonad](http://xmonad.org), my window manger.
 I shifted my blog too here from [Wordpress](http://wordpress.com) mainly for the markdown support.
 I cringed every time I had to use their crappy web-GUI and I really had no use for their _special_ features.

 The only issue I have with Archlinux, is the dependency hell of Haskell libraries.
-Only sane way to circumnavigate the issue is by using `hsenv`. `hsenv` is pretty neat in allowing a sandboxed environment for Haskell development.
+Only sane way to circumnavigate this issue is by using `hsenv`. `hsenv` is pretty neat in allowing a sandboxed environment for Haskell development.
 The biggest dependency of-course is `pandoc`.
 But seriously you must already have it installed[^a].
 Then follow the advice on Hakyll's homepage.

 I write source files in [Pandoc](http://johnmacfarlane.net/pandoc/) Markdown.
 Comments are outsourced to [Disqus](http://disqus.com/).
 This helps me keeping my site towards the minimal side [^b].